Edwardchorius/GentlePay/README.md

 # GentlePay
-A small project for designing a small banking system, going by domain-centric approach
+A small project for designing a small banking system, practicing domain-centric approach and TDD.